 The course format is supportive and encouraging.
 As participants share their learning and discoveries, many discover that their ups and downs are a common and normal human experience; there is much relief in learning that “it’s not just me.”

-The MBSR course is a pathway to greater skill, wisdom, and ability to meet whatever life brings, offering hope for a way forward that embraces life in all its fullness.
+The MBSR course is a pathway to greater skill, wisdom, and ability to meet what life brings.

 If you are not sure about registering and want to find out more about the program please contact us.